AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     replace the top image by the absolute value of the difference between each pixel and a constant color (`--absdiffc`).

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).

 .. option:: --abs

     Replace the current image with a new image that has each pixel consisting of the *absolute value* of the old pixel value.

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).

 .. option:: --powc <value>
             --powc <value0,value1,value2...>

     Raise all the pixel values in the top image to a constant power value.
     If a single constant value is given, all color channels will have their values raised to this power.
 Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specifiy a different exponent for each channel in the image, respectively.

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).

 .. option:: --noise